 Essential Influencer Marketing Stats

-In 2016, the market was worth just £1.2 billion, but it has kept growing each year since.
-By 2018, its value had almost tripled to nearly £3.4 billion.
-Experts predict that the growth of influencer marketing will continue — they estimate the sector will reach £10.1 billion in 2021.
+Influencer marketing has been expanding every year since 2016.
+By 2018, its value had almost tripled to nearly £3.5 billion.
+Experts predict that the growth of influencer marketing will continue — they estimate the sector will reach £12.57 billion in 2022.

 2. Global fashion influencer marketing could reach £12.4 billion by 2027.